Representing Parties Injured In Multicar Collisions Throughout Ohio

 For decades, Crandall & Pera Law has been the go-to resource for car accident victims throughout Ohio.
 Our lawyers have the experience and skill to tackle challenging legal claims.
 We have helped clients obtain millions in personal injury settlements and verdicts; let an attorney at our firm be your advocate.

 Multicar collisions usually begin when one driver hits the rearmost car in a line.
 These “chain reaction” collisions can do immense damage to a number of cars.

-In Ohio, a comparative negligence state, legal and financial responsibility belongs exclusively to the driver of Car Four, whose insurance company would normally settle by apportioning the payment of damages between the owners of Cars One, Two, and Three.
+In Ohio, a comparative negligence state, legal and financial responsibility belongs exclusively to the driver of Car Four in a pile-up, whose insurance company would normally settle by apportioning the payment of damages between the owners of Cars One, Two and Three.

 Mass collisions, called “pile-ups,” are less frequent than chain collisions; they occur when multiple cars:

 - Hit the same patch of ice on the road and crash into one another

 - Skid out or hydroplane in water, and all hit a barrier

 - Take a curve or hill too quickly in poor visibility, and end up hitting one another